Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ✔️ Submit Log In form with one of the fields not filled in: An error message appears asking user to fill in the field.

-✔️ Submit log in form with correct username and password: Starts session and takes user to the Home page.
+✔️ Submit log in form with correct username and password: Starts session and takes user to the profile page.

-✔️ Press the Sign Out button when logged in: Ends the session and sends user back to login.html.
+✔️ Press the Sign Out button when logged in: Ends the session and sends user back to login/create user page.

-✔️ Try adding a post when logged in: Successfully creates a post and redirects user to their Profile page only if all the fields are filled in correctly.
+✔️ Try adding a review when logged in: Successfully creates a review and redirects user to the Product Detail page with review added.

-✔️ Try editing a review on the My Account page:
+✔️ Try editing a review on the Product Detial page:

-✔️ Try deleting a post while on the Profile page: User successfully deletes post and is taken back to their profile with the post removed
+✔️ Try deleting a review while on the Product Details page: User successfully deletes post and is taken back to the individual product page with the post removed

 ✔️ Search posts on site: If results found, post is rendered on the home page.
 If no results, message stating no results found and a return to home page button produced.